camzillajs101/CloudBoost-docs-JS/JavaScript CloudBoost/README.md

 CB.CloudApp.init('APP-ID','CLIENT-KEY');
 ```
 * You'll need to register for an app at the CloudBoost website, where you can find your app ID and Client Key.

+#### CloudObject and CloudQuery
+*These two CloudBoost variables are the main ones, used to post and get data from custom-created tables.*
 * There's quite a bit you must do on the website, such as now creating a new table.
 * Once you have the table name, create the variables you will use for posting and querying data.